mozilla/burnham/application/README.md

 We successfully completed the proof of concept and are now running burnham in production. 🚀

+## Community

+Please check out the [good first issue][good first issue] label for tasks, that are good candidates for your first contribution to **burnham**.
+Your contributions are greatly appreciated!
+Every little bit helps, and credit will always be given! 👍

+Please note that **burnham** is released with a [Contributor Code of Conduct][code of conduct].
+By participating in this project you agree to abide by its terms.

+## License

+Distributed under the terms of the [Mozilla Public License 2.0][license], **burnham** is free and open source software.

 ## Installation

 **burnham** is available for download from [PyPI][PyPI] via [pip][pip]: